erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Status**: Completed – generalised queries, synthetic dataset, and insights available
 → [View Full Project Details](./projects/supplier-pricing-optimisation)

-**Confidentiality Note**: All data, queries, and visualisations shown here are 100% synthetic.
-Real analysis was performed on a private production database.
+**Confidentiality Note**
+The SQL queries and Python scripts in this project closely reflect the logic and approach I used in the real analysis.
+Table names, column names, and all data have been generalised and replaced with synthetic examples to protect confidentiality.
+The original work was performed on a private production database.

 ### Project 2.
 Insurer Markup Ruleset Optimisation